The Benefits of Placenta Capsules

 In Traditional Chinese Medicine, the placenta has been used for thousands of years to correct hormonal imbalances, boost milk production in lactating women, heal infertility and various other health issues.
 The placenta has amazing abilities during the postpartum period; it can heal, sustain, and strengthen.
 Many woman have experienced it’s healing properties, including me!

 “I am a huge supporter of placenta encapsulation!
 With my first baby I was so emotional it put a strain on my marriage.
 With my second baby, my doula Kali encapsulated my placenta and I started on the pills the day after the birth of my baby.
 I had no postpartum depression this time and was able to take a pill every time I started to feel blue.
 It was like night and day.
 Can you imagine having a 22 month old along with new born baby and not having any emotional baggage?
 It was wonderful!
-I still take one now and then during my monthly cycle and plan on taking them during the pregnancy of my next baby.
-I think everyone should at least consider it.” - Krista, 2nd time mom
+I still take one now and then during my monthly cycle.
+I think everyone should at least consider it.” – Krista

 Your Placenta Capsules may help in these ways: